TanyaElizabeth13/MilestoneProject1/README.md

 > As a fist time user of the site, I want to learn how to contact the company.

-> As an owner of the site, I want customers to be able to send a message to contact them back at a late date.
+> As an owner of the site, I want customers to be able to send a message to contact them back at a later date.

 There will also be an image with an inspirational message to fit in with the site narrative.